Major Works

 Two Treatises of Government

-- Recommended edition: Two Treatises of Government, ed.
-Peter Laslett (New York: Cambridge University Press, 1988).Excerpt: Thou hast here the beginning and end of a discourse concerning government; what fate has otherwise disposed of the papers that should have filled up the middle, and were more than all the rest, it is not worth while to tell thee.
-These, which… More
+- Recommended edition: Locke, John.
+Two Treatises of Government.
+Edited by Peter Laslett.
+Melbourne: Cambridge University Press, 1988.Excerpt: Thou hast here the beginning and end of a discourse concerning government; what fate has otherwise disposed of the papers that should have filled up the middle, and were more than all the rest, it is not worth while to tell thee.
+These, which remain,… More

 Other Works